abdallah-shaltout/abdallah-shaltout/README.md

 - 👯 I’m looking to collaborate on **Some Ai Project**

-- 👨‍💻 All of my projects are available at [shaltout.vercel.app](shaltout.vercel.app)
+- 👨‍💻 All of my projects are available at [Shaltout Portfolio](https://shaltout.vercel.app)

 - 📫 How to reach me [Messenger]([shaltout.vercel.app](https://www.facebook.com/abdullahshaltout/))